 Short-term Memory stores a limited amount of information for up to 30 seconds.
 It is our holding tank for skills and knowledge that, with practice, will move to Long-term Memory.
 The amount of information that can be stored in Short-term Memory increases significantly during childhood and into adolescence.
-Students' Short-term Memory capacity, particularly the visuospatial component, is related to their improved math performance.
+Adolescents' Short-term Memory is important for processing and learning new Vocabulary, and supports reading comprehension.

 There are two types of Short-term Memory:

 Short-term Memory is different from Working Memory because information is not manipulated in Short-term Memory, as it is in Working Memory.
 When items in Short-term Memory are rehearsed sufficiently, they are consolidated to become part of Long-term Memory.